ExchangeUnion/xud/instructions-for-devs.md

 2018-6-3 15:14:28 [RPC] info: gRPC Web API proxy listening on port 8080
 ```

-Optional command line arguments to override defaults and settings in the [configuration](#configuration-optional) file for a specific `xud` instance
+Use `./xucli --help` to get up-to-date, optional command line arguments to override defaults and settings in the [configuration](#configuration-optional) file for a specific `xud` instance

 ```bash
 ~/xud/bin $ ./xud --help